 The CPM19-1 identified the studies on WPT for EVs as Issue 9.1.6 under Agenda Item 9.1

 Studies on WPT have been conducted by ITU-R SG 1 since 1997.
 ITU-R SG 1 approved Report ITU-R SM.2303 ‘Wireless power transmission using technologies other than radio frequency beam’ in 2014 and revised it in 2015 and June 2017.
-With some acceleration by the Resolution 958 (WRC-15), studies have been progressed to update the information in the Report.
-The latest version of the Report contains various results of technical studies on the impact of WPT, including WPT for EVs, on radiocommunication services.
+The latest version of the Report contains various results of technical studies on the impact of WPT, including WPT for EVs, on radiocommunication services as well as information about Japan’s new regulation of March 2017 which allowed a 79-90 kHz range for WPT for EVs up to 7.7 kW.

-The ITU-R SG 1, at its June 2017 meeting, agreed to apply PSAA procedure for the adoption and approval of Recommendation ITU-R SM.[WPT] ‘Frequency ranges for operation of non-beam Wireless Power Transmission (WPT) systems’ for mobile/portable devices only .
-SG 1 is progressing studies in order to recommend a frequency range or ranges for WPT for EVs.
+The ITU-R SG 1, at its June 2017 meeting, agreed on a draft new Recommendation ‘Frequency ranges for operation of non-beam Wireless Power Transmission (WPT) systems’ which was approved via PSAA procedure and became Recommendation ITU-R SM.2110-0.
+Although the current version of the Recommendation recommends a 6.78 MHz band for mobile/portable devices only, WP 1A at its November 2017 meeting prepared a working document towards a draft revision of the Recommendation.
+The working document contained the 79-90 kHz range for WPT for EVs and carried forwarded to its next meeting to be held in June 2018.

-As a responsible group for Issue 9.1.6, Working Party 1B initiated its work for a draft CPM Text on this issue, and also prepared a working document towards preliminary draft new Report ITU-R SM.[WPT-SPEC-MNGM] “Methodology for spectrum management of wireless power transmission (WPT)”.
+As a responsible group for Issue 9.1.6, WP 1B is working for a draft CPM Text on this issue, with a completion target at its meeting in June 2018.
+It is also working on a draft new Report ITU-R SM.[WPT-SPEC-MNGM] “Methodology for spectrum management of wireless power transmission (WPT)”.

 2. Preliminary Views